 Random Quest tells essentially the same story as Quest for Love – that is to say, both adhere quite closely to the John Wyndham short story.
-This however seems the lesser of the two.
+This however emerges as the lesser of the two.
 The BBC have a long history of conducting superbly faithful adaptations of classic literary works and have conducted a number of fine original science-fiction works for tv; this is not one of them.
 It is not poor by any means, it just never seems to enliven the material.
 Samuel West, an actor who seems perpetually cast as a dry Oxbridge boy everywhere else, has an undeniable likeableness and even a certain romantically dashing quality as the central character – far more than Tom Bell did in Quest for Love.
 It is just that the other film did a far better job of making the romance work.
 This gives us the requisite scenes between West and Kate Ashfield but you never get the sense of a romantic longing that fires the film up or of her rediscovering him as a changed man.

 Despite the one-hour running time, this also seems padded beyond its natural length.
 We get numerous scenes of Samuel West swimming in his pool, the two of them undressing for sleep and tossing and turning in bed.
 Surprisingly, the film seems to spend most of its running time inside the house, which certainly comes with a coolly lit abstraction that suggests a futurism, but equally also gives the film the sense of being constricted and needing to open out.

 Other screen adaptations of John Wyndham’s works include:- Village of the Damned (1960), from Wyndham’s The Midwich Cuckoos (1957) about alien children; The Day of the Triffids (1962); the BBC tv mini-series The Day of the Triffids (1981); the children’s tv series Chocky (1984) about an alien visitor; the remake of Village of the Damned (1995); and the BBC tv mini-series The Day of the Triffids (2009); and the tv mini-series The Midwich Cuckoos (2022).